Conference Proceedings Submissions

 Author Guidelines

-• A brief Introduction of the approached subject highlighting the added value of the research;
+• A brief introduction to the selected topic, highlighting the added value of the research;

 Entrepreneurial Universities as Drivers of Innovation: From Technology Transfer to Broader Impact